thefuadeniola/ethereum_alchemy/readme.md

 ### 2: Merkle Tree Implementation
 This project branch is an example of how the blockchain makes storage, proving and verification effective and  lightweight using merkle trees.
 It contains a index.js client file, an index.js server file and an utility folder containing the tree, proof and verification algorithms.

+### 2: Block Explorer using RPC URLs
+This project makes use of Alchemy's RPC URL to make read request to the ethereum node.
+Using these rpcs, I was able to pull data and make a custom block explorer, just like etherscan.
+It allows user to view last mined blocks, the miner and transactions too.
+Update will allow users to view wallets and the token balances.
+If an address is a contract, it displays the deployer.